How to Hike the Burroughs Mountain Trail in Mount Rainier National Park

 We highly recommend the Mount Fremont Trail and the Dege Mountain Trail in the Sunrise area.

-Other hikes in Mount Rainier that we love that are found in other parts of the park include the Skyline Trail, Silver Falls, Grove of the Patriarchs, and the Tolmie Peak Trail.
-We will have guides on these other trails soon so stay tuned!
+Other hikes in Mount Rainier that we love that are found in other parts of the park include:

 The Burroughs Mountain Trail was definitely our favorite trail in the entire park!
 Are you planning on hiking the Burroughs Mountain Trail in Mount Rainier National Park?
 We hope this guide answered all your questions, but if you have any more, let us know!
 Happy hiking!